emilydrakesmith/emily-personal-website-v2/README.md

   * *Screenshots* page (instructional video too?)
   * *Back to Top* links after all sections of this document
 * Consider a `/src/notes` directory with `.txt` files to hold larger bodies of text that don't warrant full markdown-syntax pages.
 This will greatly simplify updating content text on the website.
-* Host the site on Netlify.
+* Host the site on Netlify or research alternatives.

 ### Ice Box
 * Use relative postiioning on side navs so they're always visible on the screen.
 * Add mobile-responsiveness to the design.
 This will be a goal for shortly after I reach MVP.
+* Add Google Maps to `/contact` page.
+Before doing this I need to decide where to deploy my site and see how they configure hidden data (in this case an API key).
+[See here for more information.](https://www.gatsbyjs.com/plugins/gatsby-source-googlemaps-static/)
 * Add Google Analytics to the website.
 This should be relatively easy since I already have it set up for my site's previous version.
 * Render the `<Layout>` compoonent using Gatsby Server Rendering APIs.
 [More info here.](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/)